StevenWeir038/Artisan-Yarns/README.md

 # **Artisan Yarns**
-Arts and crafts have always been a part of our lives and have enjoyed a resurgence in recent years, not least for their well documented health benefits.
+Arts and crafts have been a part of our lives since the dawn of civilisation.
+They have enjoyed a resurgence in recent years, not least for their well documented mental health benefits.

-There is a great satisfaction to be gained from embarking on and completing a new project that reflects ones own personal style.
-(Not unlike coding).
+There is a great satisfaction to be gained from embarking on and completing a project that reflects ones own personal style.

+This project is a personal indulgence and reflects my love of both crafts and coding.
+Both are a never ending journey which forms part of their appeal!

-*Artisan* Yarns is is a small e-commerce store for a hypothetical wool supply shop.
-Whilst not a unique offering, it is my hope to further develop it after this course.
+The project's overall aim is to deliver a small e-commerce site for a hypothetical yarn supply store called *Artisan Yarns*.
+Whilst not a unique offering, it is my hope to further develop it after this course as more expertise is required to make it truely shine.

-The demographic of those who knit and crochet goes well beyond the stereotypical grandparent!

-Whilst most prefer the experience of going to a store and getting a feel for the goods, sometimes we just want the convenience of an online order delivered straight to our homes.
+As for its justification, many crafters prefer the experience of going to a store and getting a feel for a product.
+However, there is a niche for those know what they want and desire the convenience of an online order delivered straight to their home.

 ![Responsive screenshot showing site on different screen sizes]() link to [deployed site]())